abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_08_Implementing_hybrid_networking_infrastructure.md

 #### Task 4: Configure routing in the hub and spoke topology

-1. In the Azure portal, In the Azure portal, in the **Search resources, services, and docs** text box in the toolbar, search for and select **Virtual machines**.
+1. In the Azure portal, in the **Search resources, services, and docs** text box in the toolbar, search for and select **Virtual machines**.

 1. On the **Virtual machines** page, in the list of virtual machines, select **az800l08-vm0**.